Tal-s-Game-Center/Guardian-Of-The-Woods/README.md

 # Guardian of the Forest

 ## Overview
 **Guardian of the Forest** is an adventure strategy game where the player controls a magical log, the guardian of nature, as it works to restore a destroyed forest.
-This project aims to upgrade the original concept by introducing modern features, such as 3D graphics, dynamic environments, new abilities, and a deeper storyline.
-The goal is to retain the core gameplay while expanding on it with innovative mechanics to engage both new and returning players.

 ## Features
 - **Dynamic Environments**: Levels that evolve as the player restores the forest, with changing weather and environments that impact gameplay.